Root Cause Analysis of Outliers in Unknown Cyclic Graphs

+For a case study on real-world data, we use three benchmark collections.
+Each benchmark consists of one or more datasets from the normal mode alongside data from several incidents.
+In contrast to the simulation setup described above, often, multiple interventional samples are available.

-For a case study on real-world data, we use the PetShop datasets \citep{hardt2024petshop}, which comprise four benchmark datasets designed for evaluating RCA methods in microservice-based applications.
-Each contains latency, request, and availability metrics of 41 services collected at 5-minute intervals, alongside several injected performance issues at different services.
-These issues last approximately half an hour, yielding multiple interventional samples per incident.
-Due to challenges such as missing data and high collinearity, we preprocess the data, leaving only around 20 features; see the appendix for details.
-Figure \ref{fig:petshop} reports the rank of the scores of the actual root causes.
+For instance, the PetShop benchmark \citep{hardt2024petshop} contains latency, request, and availability metrics for 41 services in a microservice-based application that mimics a pet adoption platform.
+The metrics are collected at 5-minute intervals.
+In addition to the normal data, the dataset includes several injected performance issues affecting different services.
+Each issue lasts approximately half an hour, resulting in $5$ interventional samples per incident.
+The dataset contains substantial missing data and exhibits strong collinearity among features.
+We therefore preprocess the data, which reduces the number of features to less than half of the original set; see the appendix for details.
+An overview of the sample and feature sizes after the preprocessing is provided in Table \ref{tab:microservice_datasets}.

+In addition, following \cite{Li2024}, we use the gene expression dataset collected by \cite{Yepez_2022}.
+The dataset contains gene expression measurements from 57 patients with a Mendelian disease, together with samples from healthy individuals that serve as a baseline.
+The baseline data is high-dimensional, with substantially more features than observations.
+Consequently, neither Graphical Lasso nor empirical covariance estimation can be applied for precision matrix estimation.
+Instead, we employ the Shrunk Covariance estimator.
+Also, the standard Cholesky algorithm is no longer applicable, so we rely on their high-dimensional version \cite[Algorithm 3)]{Li2024}.